Managing virtual teams

 Challenges to managing virtual teams and how to overcome them

-As Julie Wilson points out, “Managing a virtual team requires managers to double down on the fundamentals of good management, including establishing clear goals, running great meetings, communicating clearly, and leveraging team members’ individual and collective strengths,”.
-This 2020 Harvard Blog provides pointers to solutions that help with communication, trust and productivity.
+Julie Wilson points out that managing a virtual team requires managers to pay close attention to the fundamentals of good management, including clear goals, effective meetings, clear communication, trust, and the individual and collective strengths of team members.
+This 2020 Harvard Business Review article provides practical pointers for maintaining communication, trust and productivity in distributed teams.

 The distributed collaboration manual

 This manual documents the knowledge about distributed collaboration (“remote work”, “telework”) that the Edgeryders OÜ team have developed in their work over recent years.
-Its extremely useful, the lessons are based in practice – and this version is maintained as up-to-date via a wiki.
-All chapters past the introduction present their knowledge as a collection of recipes/best practices/patterns.
-They try to be specific enough to be easily understandable and quickly applicable, but general enough to be relevant for most organizations that have to deal with information management.
+It is useful because the lessons are based in practice and maintained through a wiki.
+Chapters after the introduction present their guidance as recipes, good practices and patterns, intended to be specific enough to apply, but general enough to be relevant across many organisations.

 How to create belonging for remote workers